 We warmly welcome newcomers and inquirers to our meetings for worship on Sundays at 10.30.
 Please feel free to also join one of our mailing lists to learn about other events in our community.

-Please join us every third Sunday of the month after Meeting for Worship, from about 12:15 to 1:15 p.m., for an informal meeting with other seekers.
+Please join us every second Sunday of the month after Meeting for Worship, from about 12:15 to 1:15 p.m., for an informal meeting with other seekers.
 This is a great opportunity to ask questions about Quakers or the Vancouver Friends Meeting.
 Sometimes there is a particular theme for discussion.
 Long-time members and attenders are also encouraged to participate.

 Your First Time at a Quaker Meeting

 On entering the Meeting Room, feel free to sit anywhere.
 It is helpful to leave seats near the doors for latecomers.